-It has been 16 days since my last post to this blog; days filled with boxes, tissue paper, shrink-wrap, and a fair amount of cussing.
+It has been 16 days since my last post to this blog.
+Instead of writing, my days are filled with boxes, tissue paper, shrink-wrap, and a fair amount of cussing.

-Boxes stacked 7 feet high around the perimeter of the room is daunting enough, but every room has also shrunk under the weight of our furniture and we have spent days moving things here, there, and out.
+Boxes are stacked seven feet high around the perimeter of almost every room.
+While that’s daunting enough, the rooms have also shrunk under the weight of our furniture and we have spent days moving things here, there, and out.

 Big is not always better, but there’s something to be said for consistency.
 One of our favorite homes was also the smallest, but inevitably we would leave our small home in exchange for a home of grand size, followed by less home before moving back to more home. . . my husband seems to finally understand my pain.

 For the first few days in our new world, I walked out the front door and ran up and down the streets of the neighboring communities, escaping the mass of boxes for at least a short time.
 The problem with these runs is they will not end on a whole number.

 A 5-mile run may end at 4.89 while the 8-mile run accidentally stretches all the way to 8.67.
 The return route never seems to match the one going out.
 Finally, I drove myself four miles down the road to the Atlantic + Yadkin Greenway, a 7.5 mile paved trail whose name reflects its past as an active railway corridor from the early 1900’s.

 Dirt trails meander through the middle of the forest where markers memorialize various events from the 1750s.
 Benches sit strategically where one could gather their thoughts, or catch their breath.